apptainer/singularity-userdocs/reproducible_scif_apps.rst

 Interaction
 ===========

-I didn’t show you the complete output of a ``grep`` to the environment when running foo in the first example - because the remainder of variables are more fit for a discussion about app interaction.
-Essentially, when any app is active, we also have named variable that can explicitly reference the environment file, labels file, runscript, ``lib`` and ``bin`` folders for all app’s in the container.
+The complete output of a ``grep`` to the environment when running foo in the first example was not shown because the remainder of variables are more germane to a discussion about app interaction.
+Essentially, when any application is active, we also have named variable that can explicitly reference the environment file, labels file, runscript, ``lib`` and ``bin`` folders for all app’s in the container.
 For our above Singularity Recipe, we would also find: